Two blonde women kissing in front of a light blue background

 By Lizzie De La Cruz

 We have all dealt with a cold or flu—these common illnesses are caused by viruses that are passed from person to person.
 However, unlike the common cold, there is a stigma associated with cold sores that makes people fearful.
 This stigma leads to embarrassment and shame and often causes people to hide from the world when they get outbreaks.
-The truth is that the Herpes Simplex Virus that causes cold sores is a virus like any other that is passed with human contact.
-In fact, most people are exposed as children when they are kissed by family members.
-Cold sores are incredibly common and are easily managed with cold sore medications.
-These medications can help treat current outbreaks and prevent future ones.

 Signs and symptoms of cold sores

-• Painful blisters on your mouth, lips, nose and throat.
+• Painful blisters on your mouth, lips, nose, and throat.
 These blisters can break open and scab.

 • These blisters can cause pain in the throat and in the mouth itself.